John Connally: Secretary of the Navy

 At Johnson's request, in 1961 President Kennedy named Connally Secretary of the Navy.
 Connally resigned eleven months later to run for the Texas governorship.
 During Connally's secretaryship, the Navy had a budget of $14 billion and more than 1.2 million workers–600,000 in uniform and 650,000 civilian–stationed at 222 bases in the United States and 53 abroad.

 Connally directed the Sixth Fleet in the Mediterranean Sea on a new kind of "gunboat diplomacy."
 The USS Forrestal landed in Naples, Italy, and brought gifts to children in an orphanage.
-Connally also ordered gifts for a hospital in Cannes, France that treated children with bone diseases, for poor Greek children on the island of Rhodes and for spastic children in Palermo, Italy.
+Connally also ordered gifts for a hospital in Cannes, France, that treated children with bone diseases, for poor Greek children on the island of Rhodes and for disabled children in Palermo, Italy.
 Presents were also sent to Turkish children in Cyprus and to a camp in Beirut for homeless Palestinian refugees.
 The Bay of Pigs incident occurred under his watch.

 Connally fought hard to protect the Navy's role in the national space program, having vigorously opposed assigning most space research to the Air Force.
 Time termed Connally's year as Navy Secretary "a first-rate appointment."
 Critics noted, however, that the brevity of Connally's tenure precluded any sustained or comprehensive achievements.